shelbyreins/TriviaGame/README.md

 # TriviaGame

-I built a trivia game built using JavaScript and jQuery.
+I built a trivia game using JavaScript and jQuery.
 The instructions are below along with a GIF.

 ## Live Link